mfeemster/keysharp/README.md

 ```
 * The `#Requires` directive differs in the following ways:
 	+ In addition to supporting `AutoHotkey`, it also supports `Keysharp`.
-	+ Sub versions such as -alpha and -beta are not supported, only the four numerical values values contained in the assembly version in the form of `0.0.0.0` are supported.
+	+ Sub versions such as -alpha and -beta are not supported.
+Only the four numerical values values contained in the assembly version in the form of `0.0.0.0` are supported.
 * Global variables can be accessed from within class methods by using the `program.` prefix: `program.a := 123`.
-* Accessing class member variables within member functions does not require the `this.` prefix.
+* Accessing class member variables within methods and properties does not require the `this.` prefix.
 	+ Instead, just reference the member variable using `global`, and that will distinguish it between a local function variable of the same name.
 	+ Using `this.` is still supported, but is slower, so avoid using it if possible.
 * If a class and sublcass both have properties with the same name, the following rules apply when accessing the properties within a member function in the base class:
-	+ `global propname` refers to the property defined in the base class.
+	+ `global propname` and `this.propname` refer to the property defined in the most derived subclass class.
-	+ `this.propname` refers to the property in the most derived subclass.
+	+ `super.propname` refers to the property defined in the base class.
 	+ To avoid confusion, it is best not to give properties the same name between base and sub classes.
 * For any `__Enum()` class method, it should have a parameter value of 2 when returning `Array` or `Map`, since their enumerators have two fields.
 * Regex does not use Perl Compatible Regular Expressions.
 Instead, it uses the built in C# RegEx library.
 This results in the following changes from AHK: